Gianlooca/mementoamiga/README.md

 (Developer: Gianluca Zimmatore)

 ## Introduction ##
 **Memento Amiga** is an online classic memory card game Amiga 500 themed.
 The cards (both backfaces and frontfaces), as well as the general look, are inspired by the famous Amiga 500 console.
+In particular, frontaces are real Amiga 500 videogame covers.

 ![Mockup image]()